 During the week of January 22, 2018, worksite employees were encouraged to stop work and participate in AGC Georgia and OSHA's Stand Down focusing on winter weather.

 Winter weather presents hazards including slippery roads/surfaces, strong winds and environmental cold.
 Employers must prevent illnesses, injuries and fatalities by controlling these hazards in workplaces impacted by winter weather.
 Since the inception of the safety stand down program, over 243,000 construction industry jobsite employees in Georgia and dozens of other states have participated in at least one Safety Stand Down.
-These individuals are better prepared to be safe workers after learning key safety topics AGC Georgia and OSHA provide to project managers and superintendents who are charged with leading Stand Down tool box talks on their jobsites.
+These individuals are better prepared to be safe workers after learning key safety topics provided by AGC Georgia and OSHA.
+Project managers and superintendents are in charge of leading Stand Down tool box talks on their jobsites.

 The following materials developed by AGC Georgia and OSHA are available for all participating firms in the Safety Stand Down.